Research

 Dissertation Work

-The European Union’s Emissions Trading System (EU-ETS) is one of the most important tools we have in the fight against the adverse effects of global climate change.
+The European Union’s Emissions Trading System (EU-ETS) is an important tool in the collective fight against the adverse effects of global climate change.
 As the most well-established cap-and-trade program in the world, it has set the global standard for carbon markets.
 However, prior studies have provided mixed results regarding the efficiency of these markets (where efficiency is defined in terms of the efficient market hypothesis).
-Non-efficient markets provide an arbitrage opportunity for participants.
+The existence of inefficiencies can provide arbitrage opportunities for market participants and undermine the market's credibility.

 This essay analyzes the price series of four annual carbon futures contracts to determine if recent (2017-2021) carbon markets were weak-form efficient.
-I use a variety of methods to gauge relative efficiency, including runs tests, unit root/stationarity tests, an autocorrelation analysis, variance ratio tests, and an analysis comparing the performance of simple technical trading rules relative to baseline strategies.
+I use a variety of methods to gauge relative efficiency, including runs tests, unit root/stationarity tests, an autocorrelation analysis, variance ratio tests, and an analysis that compares the performance of simple technical trading rules relative to baseline strategies.
+My work is novel in its temporal scope; to the best of my knowledge, it is the first study of informational efficiency in the EU-ETS that includes data from the COVID-19 pandemic.
+Overall, I find mixed evidence of weak-form efficiency in these futures markets.

 Links between human actions and global climate change are well-documented, as are the links between climate change and the frequency and intensity of extreme weather events.
-The prior literature in economics and finance has examined the effects of natural disasters on insurance sectors in leading global stock markets.
-Many studies have analyzed insurance sectors for evidence of the “gain from loss hypothesis” --- the idea that investors will demand more insurance coverage in times of natural disasters, thereby yielding above-average stock returns in this sector.
+The prior literature in economics and finance has examined the effects of natural disasters on global stock markets, mainly at the market-level or sector-level.

-Essay 3: The Clean Development Mechanism in India and Considerations for an Indian Emissions Trading Scheme
+Essay 4.
+A Comparative Analysis of Clean Development Projects and Considerations for Emissions Trading in India

 Previous Work